All articles

 Using Our Calculator for Kids' Meals

 Our [Chipotle calorie calculator](/chipotle-calorie-calculator) uses standard adult serving sizes.
-For a children's portion, divide the results by approximately 1.5-2 to account for smaller portions.
+For a children's portion, divide the results by approximately 1.5 to 2 to account for smaller portions.
 If you know your child gets a full adult portion size (some kids eat adult amounts), use the calculator results directly.